 - communication records (such as texts or voicemails) between the alleged organizers.

-If a drag racing charge gets dismissed, then the record seal process can begin right away.
+The record seal process can begin immediately if a drag racing charge gets dismissed.
 Otherwise, misdemeanor drag racing convictions can be sealed one year after the case ends.
-And felony drag racing convictions can be sealed five years after the case ends.3
+Felony drag racing convictions can be sealed five years after the case ends.3

 Learn how to seal Nevada criminal records.